milovanderlinden/blackarch-site/_posts/2017-01-15-aarch64-repository.md

 ---
 layout: post
-title: BlackArch aarch64 repository released!
+title: aarch64 repository
+icon: fa-exclamation-triangle
 ---

 We're happy to announce the release of aarch64 repository.
 All packages were build on a Raspberry Pi3 system.